-One of the biggest mistakes that many growing companies make is aiming for new growth without pleasing their existing customer base.
+One of the biggest mistakes that many growing companies make is aiming for new growth without pleasing their existing customers.

 If you are a micro-business or small business with limited staff and financial resources, it is easy to see why you could be spending a majority of your time trying to increase your customer base.
 The concept is great, but be careful not to ignore your current customers who are the ones putting food on your table today.